Green Pilot, Air Caraïbes and French Bee: Air Caraïbes and French Bee become the first Green Pilot certified airlines for their commitment to sustainability

 As part of the program, once the airline is certified, educational materials are distributed to employees to improve their awareness of fuel best practices, increase the green culture and further reduce CO2 emissions.

 "This achievement is in line with the French Bee team's commitment to conduct all operations in an environmentally responsible manner.
 We are very pleased to have completed the Green Pilot Certification, thanks to the active involvement of our teams.
-This certification will help us involve everybody in the company in achieving more fuel savings while preserving the planet."
-Said XX, French Bee.
+This certification will help us involve everybody in the company in achieving more fuel savings while preserving the planet," said Marc Rochet, CEO of Air Caraïbes and Président of French bee.

 About Green Pilot: